PaceCCS/preset-networks/README.md

 cd local; docker compose --profile dev down && docker compose --profile prod down
 ```

+## Network representation

+This is built on top of [a tool I made for working with directed graphs](https://github.com/Jerell/dagger).
+That tool is useful for representing flow networks, because flow networks are directed graphs, but it's a separate thing.

+### Directed graphs

+Flow networks are best represented as directed graphs, which are naturally capable of representing all network shapes.
+If an API requires another shape, the directed graph can be transformed as necessary, but the shapes used by our existing APIs to represent networks are not compatible with each other.
+The directed graph should be seen as the primary form of the network and anything else is a projection of it.

 ## Presets

 Presets are defined in backend/networks in their own directories.
 They must be added to `AVAILABLE_NETWORKS` in backend/src/routes/network.ts to be exposed via the API.